The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 Even if you're not a budding venture capitalist, you can still invest in startups by participating in equity crowdfunding campaigns via platforms like GoFundMe, Kickstarter, and Patreon.

-Through these platforms, startups will look to receive small sums from a large number of people who will receive a small share of equity in the company.
+Through these platforms, startups will look to receive small sums from many people who will receive a small share of equity in the company.
 If you do your research, you might hit a home run.

 Peer-to-peer lending